Matt-Eva/simple-express-backend-demo/README.md

 them if you're interested!)

 **IMPORTANT**: Don't run any `git adds` or `git commits` until instructed to in this walkthrough.
-If the connecting to a GitHub repository walkthrough tells you to run an add or a commit, go ahead and do so.
+If the "Connecting to a GitHub Repository" walkthrough tells you to run an add or a commit, go ahead and do so.

 ## Setup